Has someone copied your brand?

 Confirm rights

-Check owner, mark, class, goods/services, validity and whether the registration covers the copied use.
+Check the owner, mark, class, goods/services, validity and registration coverage.

-Review visual, phonetic and conceptual similarity, customer overlap and the overall impression.
+Review visual, phonetic and conceptual similarity, customers, channels and market impression.

 Lock evidence

-Save dated screenshots, listings, invoices, enquiries, confusion examples and goodwill records.
+Save dated screenshots, listings, invoices, enquiries and confusion examples.

 Choose action